 It is a way to compare the results from a test to a “normal” population.

-If X is a random variable from a normal distribution with mean μ
+If X is a random variable from a normal distribution with mean (μ) and standard deviation (σ), its Z-score may be calculated by subtracting mean from X and dividing the whole by standard deviation.

-For the average of a sample from a population n in which the mean is μ and the standard deviation is σ.
+For the average of a sample from a population ‘n’, the mean is μ and the standard deviation is σ.

-- A z-score less than 0 represents an element less than the mean.
+- A z-score of less than 0 represents an element less than the mean.

 - A z-score greater than 0 represents an element greater than the mean.